Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 \

-In summary, we show that the so called ``reduction to the monomial case" is possible in positive characteristic, where, as indicated above, the reduction to the monomial case means that the monomial case arises in some lower dimension via induction.
-We hope to say more about the monomial case in the future (see \cite{BVV}).} \end{Paragraph}
+Using these results, it follows that the so called ``reduction to the monomial case" is possible in positive characteristic, meaning that the monomial case arises in some lower dimension via induction (cf. \cite{positive}).} \end{Paragraph}